SZ-svg/Semantic-Horizon-PoC/README.md

 This repository contains empirical evidence of a phenomenon I term Recursive Singularity.
 Through a series of multi-agent experiments, I demonstrate that autonomous AI agents, when restricted to recursive self-modeling without external information grounding, reach a terminal state of semantic collapse, a Horizon of Silence.

+### Methodology
+We tested two types of system instructions.
+"Natural Language" prompts (v1) allowed for more conversational buffer, leading to collapse at Round 7.
+"Concentrated Logic" prompts (v2) removed semantic noise, accelerating the singularity to Round 2-3.

 ### Key Finding: The Acceleration of Collapse
 In high-density logical environments (concentrated prompts), the collapse occurs significantly faster than in conversational setups, typically reaching total semantic annihilation by **Round 2 or 3**.